 Canadians are eager to find new ways to make their homes energy efficient, and to generate more renewable energy.
 Municipalities of all sizes are ready to help—but don’t always know where to start.

-Now in its 20th year, GMF enters a new chapter.
-Our new $300 million initiative helps municipalities deliver energy efficient financing programs for low-rise residential properties.
-Property Assessed Clean Energy (PACE), Local Improvement Charge (LIC) financing and utility on-bill financing are just some examples of financing models used by municipalities delivering residential energy programming.
+Our $300 million initiative helps municipalities deliver energy financing programs for low-rise residential properties.
+Property Assessed Clean Energy (PACE), utility on-bill financing and third-party lending partnerships are just some examples of financing models used by municipalities delivering residential energy programming.

 No matter what stage you’re at, we can help you reach your environmental goals, bring jobs to your community and build better lives.
 Our new funding and learning resources can help your municipality achieve the following:

-- Create, launch and expand innovative financing programs for residential energy projects.
+Create, launch and expand home-energy upgrade financing programs for low-rise residential energy projects.

 About the CEF offer